 We use a real database of points-of-interest of the two largest cities in Greece, namely Athens and Thessaloniki.
-To ease the specification of contextual preferences, we created a number of default profiles based on the (a) age (below 30, between 30-50, above 50), (b) sex (male or female)

-and (c) taste (broadly categorized as mainstream or out-ofthe-beaten track).
+To ease the specification of contextual preferences, we created a number of default profiles based on the (a) age (below 30, between 30-50, above 50), (b) sex (male or female) and (c) taste (broadly categorized as mainstream or out-ofthe-beaten track).
 Based on the above three characteristics, users were assigned one of the 12 available profiles.
+Each of these profiles has 650 user preferences.
+Each preference consists of three context values (accompanying_people, time, location), an attribute_name, an attribute_value and an interest score.
+The active domains of the context parameters have 4, 17, 100 values, respectively.

 Users were allowed to modify the default profiles assigned to them by adding, deleting or updating preferences.
 We evaluated the system along two lines: easy of profile specification and quality of results.
 We run our prototype implementation for 10 users; the results are summarized in Table 1.
 For all users, it was the first time that they used the system.